TressaPark/Homework5/README.md

 05 Homework - Third-party APIs - Day Planner

-Motivation
+USER STORY AS AN employee with a busy schedule I WANT to add important events to a daily planner SO THAT I can manage my time effectively

-During the work day, poor time management can result in missed meetings and deadlines or create the appearance of unprofessionalism.
+BUSINESS CONTEXT Poor time management can result in missed meetings and deadlines or create the appearance of unprofessionalism.
 A daily planner allows employees to see their day at a glance, schedule time effectively, and improve productivity.

-Learning Objectives

-Continue to learn jQuery and become more proficient.
-Learn how to incorporate third party APIs (Moment.js) within applications.

-Primary Purpose of the Application

-This is a simple calendar application that allows the user to save events for each hour of the day.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
-The application contains a work day of 9:00 AM – 5:00 PM and has areas for entering notes to help the user keep track of their busy schedule.

-Languages Used

-• HTML • CSS • Bootstrap • JavaScript • jQuery
+MINIMUM REQUIREMENTS Functional, deployed application.

+GitHub repository with a unique name and a README describing project.

+The application displays timeblocks for standard business hours (9 a.m. to 5 p.m.).

+Each timeblock contains an input field and save button.

+Clicking a timeblock's "Save" button stores the input text in local storage, allowing the text to persist when the application is refreshed.

+The current day is displayed at the top of the calendar.

+Each timeblock is color coded to indicate whether it is in a past, present, or future hour.

+GIVEN that an employee adds events to a specific hour in a calendar

+WHEN the employee clicks the save button

+THEN events are saved in the timeblock for that hour